 The authors draw on 89 life history interviews with former members of white supremacist groups.
 These interviews were long, in-depth discussions of their pasts, lasting between four and eight hours each.
 After analyzing over 10,000 pages of interview transcripts, the authors found a common theme emerging from the narratives.
 Membership in a supremacist group took on a “master status”—an identity that was all-encompassing and touched on every part of a member’s life.
 Because of this deep involvement, many respondents described leaving these groups like a process of addiction recovery.
 They would experience momentary flashbacks of hateful thoughts, and even relapses into hateful behaviors that required therapeutic “self talk” to manage.

 We often hear about new members (or infiltrators) of extremist groups getting “in too deep” to where they cannot leave without substantial personal risk.
-This research helps us understand how getting out might not be enough, because deep group commitments don’t just disappear when people leave.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+This research helps us understand how getting out might not be enough, because deep group commitments don’t just disappear when people leave.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.